-Mini Mushroom Pies, an excellent meat-free appetizer for parties and gatherings.
+Mini Mushroom Pies made in a pie maker, an excellent meat-free appetizer for parties and gatherings.
 Easy to put together, full of flavour and delicious.

 If you’ve tried my MINI MUSHROOM PIES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 Mini Mushroom Pies, an excellent no-meat appetizer for parties or gatherings.

 - 2 spring onions

 - fine sea salt